nuniz/Brain-Tumor-Image-Synthesis-and-Classification/capsule_classifier/README.md

 Each element of the pickle is build from 2 fields:
   Image (size of 512x512) and a label (0-2).

-The elements are append into numpy array and than save into pickle.
+The elements are append into numpy array and than save into pickle file.
+You have to save a pickle of the traninig and the testing data.

 # Flags
 Change the following variables: